antzm/data-science/statistics-intro.md

 For this reason, our data cannot vary anymore with 100 degrees of freedom and for this reason we loose 1 degree of freedom when we calculate the mean.

+Continuing with our analysis, the more estimators we calculate, the more contraints we impose to our data and for this reason we lose more degrees of freedom.

+Thus, the more degrees of freedom we have in our analysis, the better, because this means that our sample is a better representation of the population.

 *[Index](#Probability-and-Statistics---Main-Concepts)*